dotnet/docs/docs/architecture/cloud-native/elastic-search-in-azure.md

 - Phrase (a sequence of text in a document)
 - Boolean value (complex searches combining queries)

-While Lucene provides low-level plumbing for searching, Elasticsearch is a server that sits on top.
-Elasticsearch adds higher-level functionality, including a RESTful API to access Lucene’s indexing and searching functionality.
-It also provides a distributed searching infrastructure capable of massive scalability, fault tolerance, and high availability.
+While Lucene provides low-level plumbing for searching, Elasticsearch provides the server that sits on top of Lucene.
+Elasticsearch adds higher-level functionality to simplify working Lucene, including a RESTful API to access Lucene’s indexing and searching functionality.
+It also provides a distributed infrastructure capable of massive scalability, fault tolerance, and high availability.

 For larger cloud-native applications with complex search requirements, Elasticsearch is available as [managed PaaS service in Azure](https://azuremarketplace.microsoft.com/marketplace/apps/elastic.elasticsearch?utm_campaign=social&utm_content=b7b94333e78f42d7a4dfc8348a6f48ac&utm_medium=t&utm_source=mkt-elasticsearchelasticsearch).
-From the Microsoft Azure Marketplace, developers can utilize preconfigured templates built by Elastic to quickly deploy an Elasticsearch cluster on Azure.
+From the Microsoft Azure Marketplace, developers can use preconfigured templates built to quickly deploy an Elasticsearch cluster on Azure.
 Using the Azure-managed offering, you can deploy up to 50 data nodes, 20 coordinating nodes, and three dedicated master nodes.

 ## Summary